Once upon a

 BAKER'S I you are fearful of the woods at night.

 No!
 The is on my house.
-I can lift the spell, The is on my house.
+Only I can the spell, The is on my house.

 BAKER'S No, no, the is on our house.
-We lift the spell.
+We must the spell.

-No. You are not to come and is final.
-Now am I to return with?
+No. You are not to and that is final.
+Now what am I to return

 WIFE You don't